 Mr. Richard Day

-Richard Day is a nationally recognized leader in program management, system engineering, system safety, reliability, risk management and mission assurance.
-His passion for excellence and unique experience with high reliability organizations led him to Johns Hopkins Medicine where he now serves as Senior Director of Systems Engineering, leading the application of systems engineering methodology and high reliability principles to enhance the safety and quality of healthcare.
+Richard Day is a nationally recognized leader in program management, system engineering, system safety, reliability, risk management, and mission assurance.
+His passion for excellence and unique experience with highly reliable organizations led him to Johns Hopkins Medicine where he now serves as senior director of systems engineering, leading the application of systems engineering methodology and high reliability principles to enhance the safety and quality of healthcare.

-Mr. Day subsequently served for five years as Chief of Space Mission Assurance and Deputy Chief Quality Officer at The Johns Hopkins University Applied Physics Laboratory prior to joining Johns Hopkins Medicine.
-He is also on the faculty of The Johns Hopkins University School of Engineering and The Johns Hopkins University School of Medicine Armstrong Institute for Patient Safety and Quality.
-He created an innovative graduate degree course, Assuring Success of Aerospace Programs, he continues to teach each semester.
+Day spent five years as chief of space mission assurance and deputy chief quality officer at the Johns Hopkins University Applied Physics Laboratory before joining Johns Hopkins Medicine.
+He is a member of JHU’s Whiting School of Engineering faculty and the Johns Hopkins School of Medicine’s Armstrong Institute for Patient Safety and Quality.
+At the Whiting School, Day created and teaches a master’s program course, Assuring Success of Aerospace Programs.

-The U.S. Presidential Rank Award for Senior Executive Service, the NASA Medal for Outstanding Leadership, and the NASA Exceptional Service Medal are among his various honors and awards.
+Day has been honored with the U.S. Presidential Rank Award for Senior Executive Service, the NASA Medal for Outstanding Leadership, and the NASA Exceptional Service Medal.

-Mr. Day earned a M.S. in Space Technology from The Johns Hopkins University and a B.S. in Aerospace Engineering from the University of Maryland.
-Postgraduate executive education includes the Contemporary Executive Development Program at the George Washington University, the Program on Negotiation at Harvard Law School, Building Relationships That Work at Wharton Executive Education, and Inside Washington: Business and Public Policy at the Brookings Institution.
+Day earned an MS in space technology from Johns Hopkins University and a BS in aerospace engineering from the University of Maryland.
+His postgraduate executive education includes the Contemporary Executive Development Program at the The George Washington University, the Program on Negotiation at Harvard Law School, Building Relationships That Work at Wharton Executive Education, and Inside Washington: Business and Public Policy at the Brookings Institution.

 - Bachelor of Science Aerospace Engineering, University of Maryland

 - Master of Science Space Technology, Johns Hopkins University